 - Courses from a school that does not have regional accreditation

 This type of credit is limited to 25% of your degree or certificate.
 Credits awarded must correspond to a course offered by Bellevue College.
-There is a fee to award Prior-Experiential Learning credits.
+The college charges a per-class fee for credits awarded under Prior-Experiential Learning.

 Faculty evaluate (subjectively) a compilation of work submitted in a portfolio.
 The college awards credit based on the following:

 - Portfolio Review (for courses numbered 100 or above)

 - Work directly with a faculty advisor to develop the requirements needed to complete a portfolio.

 - Once you develop a plan with your faculty advisor, you must pay a fee and submit the Request to Award Non-Traditional Credit form following the process indicated on the form.

 - Faculty may require you to register for a Portfolio class.